 Ultimo TAFE - Used for coursework in Mechanical Engineering

-Flight Lab at Bankstown Airport - Students perform flight testing is light aircraft to support their leaning in Aerospace Engineering
+Flight Lab at Bankstown Airport - Students perform flight testing in light aircraft to support their learning in Aerospace Engineering

 Randwick Tramshed (Heavy Structures Lab) - Used for supervision of Honours thesis students